mmaia/reactive-playground-webflux/README.md

 where configuration can be done to implement a synchronous block delay and the number of entries in the response can be configured as a [property](./brand-service/src/main/resources/application.yml).

+## Quick run

+Check it out: `git clone git@github.com:mmaia/reactive-palyground-webflux.git` (feel free to fork and send Merge Requests)

+They're springboot applications so you can run them from your IDE or command line.
+I have covered this in this other [post](https://dev.to/thegroo/spring-boot-crash-course-21nm).

+`mvn spring-boot:run`

+With the applications running, navigate to localhost:8080 to call the xp endpoint which will triggered the weblflux blocking calls.

+Multiple different versions of the configuration between these two services are available in each branch of this repo.

 ## Tools

 We recommend that you use the available free tools to watch the behaviour of the different scenarios implementations closely.